aq-org/aq-website/en/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 }
 ```

 In addition to reducing the use of `memory`, it is equally important to avoid the secondary occupation of `memory`.
-Therefore, we store the relevant data of memory mixed with the data of bytecode, and use the pre-allocated `memory` in the `bytecode` file (the bytecode file contains the data and type of `memory`) to achieve efficient use of `memory`. </br>
+Therefore, we reuse the `memory` of `bytecode`, store the memory data and types in the memory part of `bytecode`, and use the `memory` pre-allocated in the `bytecode` file (the bytecode file contains the `memory` data and types) to achieve efficient use of `memory`.</br>
+Because if the two parts are stored separately, there will be two parts of duplicate memory data and types, one in the `memory` part, and the other, the `bytecode` part will not be used, so we adopted a reuse method to reduce the memory waste caused by memory data and types. </br>
-However, this requires special function implementation, and it should be noted that the data and type information of `memory` are managed by the relevant functions of bytecode. </br>
+However, this requires special function implementation, and it should be noted that the allocation and release of memory data and types are managed by the relevant functions of the bytecode.</br>

 ```C
 // Creates the struct AqvmMemory_Memory with |data|, |type|, and |size|.